Pulse gives you powerful control over your

 Pulse's Exposure Ramping features allows you to ramp your ISO and shutter speed so that you can capture day-to-night transitions (the "Holy Grail" of time lapses).
 Unlike shooting in Aperture or Shutter Priority, Exposure Ramping keeps your camera in manual so that your photo's EXIF-Data is written properly for LRTimelapse workflows.

 Take epic selfies.
-Pulse’s 100‘ Bluetooth range allows you to set up your camera and trigger it from anywhere.
+Pulse’s 100 foot Bluetooth range allows you to set up your camera and trigger it from anywhere.

 Most remote triggers let you do one thing - take photos.
-Utilizing your camera's USB port and not the trigger port, Pulse has the ability to let you control video as well.
+Using your camera's USB port and not the trigger port, Pulse lets you control video as well.

 *Canon EOS M Series cameras do not support remote shooting functions and are NOT compatible*